Who can legally drive a private hire vehicle?

 Another crucial aspect of driving a PHV is insurance.
 The vehicle must be insured for “hire and reward” use, a specific type of cover designed for vehicles carrying paying passengers.
 Standard car insurance does not extend to private hire activities, and driving without proper insurance is not only illegal but could lead to severe penalties.

 Some may wonder whether they can drive a licensed PHV for personal use when it is not in service.
-Technically, the owner of a PHV can drive it privately, but only if they hold a valid private hire driver’s licence and have insurance that covers both personal and hire and reward use.
-Importantly, this exception applies only to the licensed driver.
-No one else, including family members or friends, can drive the vehicle under any circumstances, even if it is being used solely for personal reasons at the time.
+For most parts of England and Wales, the driver of a PHV can drive it privately, but only if they hold a valid private hire driver’s licence and have insurance that covers both personal and hire and reward use.